AshmanSodhi/Predicting-Index-Fund-Price-Trend/README.md

 ## Dataset
 The dataset used in this project consists of historical financial data for index funds, which includes the following columns:
-  - datetime: The timestamp indicating the date and time of the recorded data.
+  - `datetime`: The timestamp indicating the date and time of the recorded data.
-  - open: The opening price of the index fund at the beginning of the trading period.
+  - `open` : The opening price of the index fund at the beginning of the trading period.
-  - high: The highest price reached by the index fund during the trading period.
+  - `high` : The highest price reached by the index fund during the trading period.
-  - low: The lowest price reached by the index fund during the trading period.
+  - `low` : The lowest price reached by the index fund during the trading period.
-  - close: The closing price of the index fund at the end of the trading period.
+  - `close` : The closing price of the index fund at the end of the trading period.
-  - volume: The number of shares or contracts traded during the trading period.
+  - `volume` : The number of shares or contracts traded during the trading period.

 ## Dependencies
   - `numpy`